haxpenguin2/ConfigCoreConfigEditor-CCCE-/README.md

 # ConfigCoreConfigEditor-CCCE-
-A simple linux app with PyQT&amp;6 that you can use to install compatibility modules to edit compatible text-based config files. current support inclued Vim, I3, Picom, Bashrc, NetworkManager(nmcli) and MPV.
+A simple linux app with PyQT5&6 that you can use to install compatibility modules to edit compatible text-based config files.
+WARNING: Some config editors may break config files and make sure to use the app with caution and make backups.
+Hopefully, compatibillity with other apps will be made by the community.
+Current support inclued Vim, I3, Picom, Bashrc, NetworkManager(nmcli) and MPV.